 What does your corner of the world look like?
-Who might you have influence to or simply might just be watching your life?
+Who might you have influence to?
+Who are those who might just be watching your life?
 The radius of our testimony is not bound by each individual interaction.
 Many times when sharing the gospel, there are those who are listening within the immediate vicinity.
 Be mindful of your testimony wherever you are.

 Acts 26:19-20 “So then, King Agrippa, I was not disobedient to the heavenly vision.
 First to those in Damascus and Jerusalem, then to everyone in the region of Judea, and then to the Gentiles, I declared that they should repent and turn to God, performing deeds worthy of their repentance.”

 Paul understood the necessity to be faithful to where God had called him.
-The question is, how did Paul know where to go?
+The question was, how did Paul know where to go?

 1 Thessalonians 1:4-6 “Brothers who are beloved by God, we know that He has chosen you, because our gospel came to you not only in word, but also in power, in the Holy Spirit, and with great conviction—just as you know we lived among you for your sake.
 And you became imitators of us and of the Lord when you welcomed the message with the joy of the Holy Spirit, in spite of your great suffering.”

-Before Jesus arose into Heaven He promised He would send a Helper.
-It always fascinated me that Jesus referred to one part of the Godhead, the One who hovered over the face of the deep at Creation, the One who calls us to repentance and fills our hearts with God’s presence….the Helper.
+Before Jesus arose into Heaven He promised He would send someone, and not just anyone.
+It has always fascinated me how Jesus referred to a part of the Godhead, the One who hovered over the face of the deep at Creation, the One who calls us to repentance and fills our hearts with God’s presence….as the Helper.

 Psalm 71:5 “My mouth will declare Your righteousness and Your salvation all day long, though I cannot know their full measure.”